Guest Post | A Mother’s Prayer by Chris Maday Schmidt

 JustRead Tour Giveaway

 Full tour schedule linked below.
-The giveaway begins at midnight November 17, 2025 and will last through 11:59 PM EST on November 24, 2025.
-Winners will be notified within 2 weeks of close of the giveaway and given 48 hours to respond or risk forfeiture of prize.
-US/CAN only.
+The giveaway begins at midnight June 30, 2026 and will last through 11:59 PM EST on July 7, 2026.
+Winner will be notified within 2 weeks of close of the giveaway and given 48 hours to respond or risk forfeiture of prize.
+US only for print copies & book tote.
 Void where prohibited by law or logistics.

 Giveaway is subject to JustRead Publicity Tours Giveaway Policies.